Remnants (LeAnn Rimes album)

-Remnants is the thirteenth studio album by American country and pop singer-songwriter LeAnn Rimes.
+Remnants is the fifteenth studio album by American country and pop singer-songwriter LeAnn Rimes.
 It was released in the United Kingdom and Europe on October 28, 2016.
 The album was released in the United States on February 3, 2017.
-It is the first album released by Rimes under her contract with RCA Records, following the end of her contract with Curb Records.
+It is the first and only album released by Rimes under her contract with RCA Records, following the end of her contract with Curb Records.

 The first single to be released in the UK was a cover of Brandi Carlile's "The Story" on June 24, 2016.
 Rimes promoted the single across the UK, the first time she had promoted a single there since 2007.
 To promote the album, Rimes embarked on a tour, the Remnants Tour, which began in February 2017 in the UK.

 Release

 The album was launched in the United Kingdom and Europe on October 28, 2016.
 It was released on CD and as a download, in both standard and deluxe versions.
 It was released in the United States on February 3, 2017.